FusionAuth/fusionauth-site/site/_posts/2020-10-15-hotspot-authentication-with-fusionauth.md

 Also check that the deleted `gw` entries do not reappear.
 If they do, it is possible that a network interface is still configured by DHCP.

 Make sure you can access the internet from this machine: you will have to download several packages and this is the system that will enable internet access for the various PCs.
-If you can't surf from here, the others computers won't be able to either.
+If you can't surf from here, the other computers won't be able to either.

 ## Installing and setting up FusionAuth